MediaBrowser/plugin.video.emby/README.md

 2. If you post logs, your **Plex tokens** might be included.
 Be sure to double and triple check for tokens before posting any logs anywhere by searching for `token`
 3. **Compatibility**:
     * PKC is currently not compatible with Kodi's Video Extras plugin. **Deactivate Video Extras** if trailers/movies start randomly playing.
-    * PKC is not (and will never be) compatible with the MySQL database replacement in Kodi.
+    * PKC is not (and will never be) compatible with the **MySQL database replacement** in Kodi.
 In fact, PKC takes over the point of having a MySQL database because it acts as a "man in the middle" for your entire media library.
-    * If another plugin is not working like it's supposed to, try to use [PKC direct paths](https://github.com/croneter/PlexKodiConnect/wiki/Direct-Paths)
+    * If **another plugin is not working** like it's supposed to, try to use [PKC direct paths](https://github.com/croneter/PlexKodiConnect/wiki/Direct-Paths)

-### What does PKC do and how is it different from the official ['Plex for Kod'](https://www.plex.tv/apps/computer/kodi/)?
+### What does PKC do and how is it different from the official ['Plex for Kodi'](https://www.plex.tv/apps/computer/kodi/)?

 With other addons for Kodi there are a couple of issues:
 - 3rd party addons such as NextAired, remote apps etc. won't work